docsifyjs/docsify/docs/README.md

 ## What it is

-Docsify generates your documentation website on the fly.
-Unlike GitBook, it does not generate static html files.
-Instead, it smartly loads and parses your Markdown files and displays them as a website.
-To start using it, all you need to do is create an `index.html` and [deploy it on GitHub Pages](deploy.md).

-See the [Quick start](quickstart.md) guide for more details.
+Docsify turns your Markdown files into a documentation website instantly.
+Unlike most other documentation site generator tools, it doesn't need to build HTML files.
+Instead, it dynamically loads and parses your Markdown files and displays them as a website.
+To get started, create an `index.html` file and [deploy it on GitHub Pages](deploy.md) (for more details see the [Quick start](quickstart.md) guide).

 ## Features

-- No statically built html files
+- No statically built HTML files
 - Simple and lightweight
 - Smart full-text search plugin
 - Multiple themes